12 Steps to a Great Allied Travel Job Interview

 You’ve become fast friends with your recruiter, discussed your goals for your allied travel jobs, and agreed to have your traveler packet submitted to some prime, open positions.
 Now you hear that a manager would like to interview you over the phone.
 Yikes!

-No need to panic--even if you’re not used to phone interviews.
-In many ways they are just like other interviews: the better you prepare, the better your chances for securing the position.
+No need to panic--even if you’re not used to phoning interviews.
+In many ways, they are just like other interviews: the better you prepare, the better your chances for securing the position.

 The experts at Med Travelers offer the following tips to guide new and veteran allied health professionals through the interview process, from start to finish.

 1. Do your homework.
 Get information from your recruiter, including details of the facility and this particular travel job.
 Ask whether mentorship is available if you’re interested (this is especially valuable for new grads).
 You should also research the facility by checking their website.

 2. Make a “brag list.”
 Prepare a list of accomplishments for each of your former positions before starting the call.
 Even new graduates can find things in their education and clinical training to point out.
 Know the specifics that you want to highlight during the call.

 3. Practice answering typical interview questions, keeping responses brief and to the point.
 Get comfortable weaving in those accomplishments you want to highlight.

 Here are just a few questions you might be asked: